sammanomar/jul-hackathon/README.md

 ## Deployment

 The site was deployed to GitHub.
-The steps to deploy are as follows:

 - The live link for "WaveFinder" can be found [HERE](https://sammanomar.github.io/jul-hackathon/)

 ## Credits

-- https://templatemo.com/: A website that was the spark of my design for this website
+- https://templatemo.com/: A website that was the spark of our design for this website
 - https://bootstrapdocs.com/v3.3.1/docs/getting-started/
-- Hackathon team on sequence based on their contribution (Owen Samman/JawahirAbdul-Bari/Sam Martin, Ghassan Ishag/Vadims J., Sergios Papastergiou)
+- Hackathon team on sequence based on contribution (Owen Samman/JawahirAbdul-Bari/Sam Martin, Ghassan Ishag/Vadims J., Sergios Papastergiou)
 - Stackoverflow
 - https://www.pexels.com/
 - https://unsplash.com/